AR2202/AnnikasTrackingScripts/Documentation.md

 This will add a 'videoname_left_right.csv' file to all your Results folders, which contains a table with the flyIds and 'l' for left or 'r' for right.
 The information refers to their relative positions to each other in the first tracking frame.

+## Determining pausing

+This function will determine pausing as described by Vosshall et al..
+It is defined by a female velocity below 4mms/s and an angular accelaration below 15 rad/s<sup>2 while the distance between the animals is below 10 mm.
+In the Matlab command window, run the following:

+`pausing()`

+The former removes copulation.
+Run (without arguments) from your directory that contains the XXX_Courtship directories.
+It will create a directory called "fraction" with your data for each fly in it.

+### Averaging the pausing data

+run the following:

+`find_videos_pausing(genotypelist, genotype)`

+### Required arguments:

+GENOTYPELIST = the .xlsx file containing the experiments – must be entered in single quotes and including the file extension like this: ‘myfile.xlsx’ Dataype: string

+see above for requirements for this file

+GENOTYPE = genotype of the flies - is only used for labelling the figure(and naming the output file) you can enter whatever you want here (in single quotes like ‘my_genotype’) Datatype: string

+### Examples:

+`find_videos_pausing('my_genotype.xlsx', 'my_genotype')`